arjunsuthaharan/HabiPlanner/README.md

 Creation and management of habits, automatically tracking habit streak and duration<br>
-ROOM Local database, automatically saving habits when the application is closed
+ROOM Local database, automatically saving habits when the application is closed Editing existing habits as the users' goals change Reset the streak timer when the user breaks their habit

 ### Technology